whyalix/alixlucas/_portfolio/plan-b.md

 High pricing, shaming, victim blaming, the morning pill can be challenging to procure.

 Through researches, gathering of testimonies of women who had to go to this process, *Plan B* raises awareness on this almost underground topic.

+The bed is the central point of the exhibition.
+This private space tool is the "secret keeper".
+Through the headphones, the public can listen to intimates stories, just as if their were listening to a friend.
+The stories are also accessible in the 'Plan B diaries', where anyone is also free to write down their own experience.

+The sound installation is surrounded by black and white pictures.
+They represent a distorted reality, to answer some of the issues the women mentioned.

+A emergency contraception pill for men.
+A same-day delivery 'Plan B', to get it from home and without hassle.
+A vending machine where you can get your 'Plan B' pill anonymously.